midankalahon786/midankalahon786/README.md

 ### What I'm Currently Up To

 * 🚀 Developing a **Bus Tracking System** to enhance public transport efficiency.
-* 📚 Expanding my knowledge in [ethical hacking, cryptography].
+* 📚 Expanding my knowledge in ethical hacking, cryptography.
 * 🤝 Looking for opportunities to collaborate on open-source projects.

 ---